celery/celery/docs/userguide/routing.rst

 no notion of priorities.
 Please read this note before attempting to implement priorities with Redis as you may experience some unexpected behavior.

-To start scheduling tasks based on priorities you need configure queue_order_strategy transport option.
+To start scheduling tasks based on priorities you need to configure queue_order_strategy transport option.

 .. code-block:: python
     app.conf.broker_transport_options = {